itnilesh/go-rest-api/README.md

-# go-rest-api
+# go-rest-API

 ### Objective

-Create sample tutorial for beginners,  who want to write rest based micro-services in Go.
+Create a simple tutorial for beginners,  who want to write rest based micro-services in Go.

-### How to run ?
+### How to run?

 Pull image from https://hub.docker.com/